Mulperi/angular-handbook/README.md

 # i18n

-"___Internationalization__ is the process of designing and preparing your app to be usable in different languages. __Localization__ is the process of translating your internationalized app into specific languages for particular locales._" - Angular.io
+> **Internationalization** is the process of designing and preparing your app to be usable in different languages. **Localization** is the process of translating your internationalized app into specific languages for particular locales.
+Angular.io

 Angular has built in internalization tools that are very easy to use.